ClimbingMachine/bplus/README.md

-# B+: Unofficial Implementation of BANET and GANET for Argoverse II Motion Forecasting Competition
+# B+: Implementation of BANET and GANET for Argoverse II Motion Forecasting Competition

-This repository implements a [Boundary Aware Network (BANET)](https://arxiv.org/abs/2206.07934) and a [Goal Area Network (GANET)](https://arxiv.org/abs/2209.09723) for Argoverse II Motion Forecasting Competition.
+This repository implements a combined [Boundary Aware Network (BANET)](https://arxiv.org/abs/2206.07934) and  [Goal Area Network (GANET)](https://arxiv.org/abs/2209.09723) for Argoverse II Motion Forecasting Competition.
 The backbone is based on the classic [LaneGCN](https://github.com/uber-research/LaneGCN).

 ## Table of Contents